Azure/communication-ui-library-android/README.md

 ## Ongoing work

-The support for chat experience is a work in progress.
-We are working to bring you chat and call-with-chat ui libraries in future releases.
+The chat experience is a work in progress, please be aware that chat and callwithchat components are not complete and may not be in a working state.
+No support or assurances are provided at this time.

 ## Further Reading